spr12ian/windows-setup/README.md

 # windows-setup

-On a fresh Widows installation, first ensure Windows Update has downloaded and installed all that it can.
+1. On a fresh Windows installation, first ensure Windows Update has downloaded and installed all that it can.

-Open PowerShell as Administrator → navigate to the folder with the script.
+2. Open 'Terminal (Admin)' to get an elevated (Administrator) PowerShell.
+3. cd to the path where windows-setup.ps1 exists

-Set-ExecutionPolicy Bypass -Scope Process -Force
+4. `Set-ExecutionPolicy Bypass -Scope Process -Force`

-.\windows-setup.ps1
+5. `.\windows-setup.ps1`

 Key notes:
 ✅ Chocolatey handles most CLI tools + apps not in Winget.